4A616D6573/4A616D6573.com/_posts/2017-09-17-configuring-simple-sniffer-virtual-virtual-machines-using-vmwares-workstation-pro.md

 ## Introduction

 This post will show you how to create a victim and sniffer virtual machine pair which you can use to analyse malware or general application network traffic.
-This post was mainly inspired by [Malware Unicorn's Reverse Engineering 101](https://securedorg.github.io/RE101/) which provides one of the best introductions to malware reverse engineering I've read.
+This post was mainly inspired by [Malware Unicorn's Reverse Engineering 101](https://securedorg.github.io/RE101/) which provides one of the best introductions to malware reverse engineering.

 I did have a few issues importing and configuring the Virtual Box images into VMware's Workstation Pro, so I deployed the configuration from scratch using Workstation Pro as the base.
 I also had trouble finding a central guide on how to configure INetSim and Wireshark, so I figured I'd make a post not only as a reference for myself but to aid other in configuring this setup.